Systems-and-Toolchains-Fall-2023/FIFA_player_value_predictor/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/nyeWPUMW)

-## Steps to Run Notebook
+## Steps to Run Notebooks
 1. Make sure that the "fifa_dataset" folder is at the same directory level as the notebooks for tasks 1,2, and 3.
 Task 1 and Task 2 are in a seperate notebook due to being part of the same assignment.
-Task 3 is in its own notebook due to being its own assignment later on.
-To run each task navigate to the respective notebook in your preferred IDE.
+Task 3 is in its own notebook due to being its own assignment.
+To run each task, navigate to the respective notebook in your preferred IDE.
 2. Make sure the respective libraries and packages are downloaded via pip (or pip3 based on Python version) in order to run through the notebooks.
 These include PySpark, TensorFlow, PyTorch, Numpy, Pandas, and others (but mainly those 4).
 If any miscellaneous package errors arise, follow the traceback's instructions on downloading the required package to your Python environment.
 3. When going through the Task3 notebook, make sure that there is enough working RAM on your system to run the SparkML portion of the training job.
 The code currently is configured to allocated 6 GB of overhead memory to account for garbage collection of a lot of the downstream PySpark code and variables.
 4. Sequentially run through all the cells in their structured order (most cells run in a few seconds and no hyperparameter tuning cell takes more than 7-8 minutes to execute).